NfoTECH/CS50-Problem_Sets/README.md

-## This is some of my Solutions of the CS50 2022 PSets
+## This is some of my Solutions to the CS50 2022 PSets